History of Jarren Duran in Timeline

 In November 2020, Duran was ranked by Baseball America as the Red Sox' number five prospect.

-2020: Team Qualifies for Olympics
+2020: Qualified for the Olympics

-May 2021: Named to United States National Baseball Team Roster
+May 2021: Named to United States national baseball team roster

 In May 2021, Duran was named to the roster of the United States national baseball team for the Americas Qualifying Event.

-2021: MLB Debut and First Home Run
+2021: MLB Debut

-2023: Established as Effective Hitter and Base Stealer, Season-Ending Injury
+2023: Established as Everyday Player, Season-Ending Injury

-August 11, 2024: Suspension for Homophobic Slur
+August 11, 2024: Suspended for Homophobic Slur

-On August 11, 2024, Duran was caught on broadcast audio calling a heckler a "fucking faggot".
+On August 11, 2024, Duran was caught on broadcast audio calling a heckler a "fucking faggot."
 He issued an apology and was suspended two games by the Red Sox for using a homophobic slur.
 MLB then stated it would then donate the salary of his suspended games to Greater PFLAG Boston.

-In 2024, Duran led the major leagues in plate appearances with 735, at bats with 675, and doubles with 48.
-He tied for the MLB lead with 14 triples, and posted a .285/.342/.492 slash line with 111 runs, 24 home runs, and 75 RBIs.
+In 2024, Duran led the major leagues in plate appearances with 735, at bats with 675, and doubles with 48, tied for the MLB lead with 14 triples, and posted a .285/.342/.492 slash line with 111 runs, 24 home runs, and 75 RBIs.
 He placed 8th in American League MVP voting.

-2024: MLB All-Star Game MVP
+2024: Named All-Star Game MVP